Concordium/concordium-browser-wallet/examples/piggybank/README.md

 # Piggy bank web application

 The example project included in this repository, serves as a working example of how to integrate with smart contracts on the Concordium blockchain.
+It both includes a page for a V0 and a V1 version of the piggy bank smart contract.

 ## Prerequisites